 In Section 1, the representative levels of the transit speeds in 2020 were: in the sub-sections next to the interchanges, between 80–90 kph or between 90–100 kph, with an average value at all times of the day of 85, 90 or 95 kph (in different travel directions); in the sub-sections between the interchanges – between 70–110 kph (vehicles driving to Jerusalem) or between 90–100 kph (vehicles driving to Tel-Aviv), with an average daily value of 95 kph, in both travel directions.

-In Section 2, the representative levels of the transit speeds in 2020 were: between the interchanges, between 95–105 kph on the Jerusalem-bound carriageway, and between 70–100 kph on the Tel-Aviv-bound carriageway, with an average daily value of 100 kph and 80 kph, respectively; adjacent to the interchange – between 70–80 kph on the Jerusalem-bound carriageway, and between 60–100 kph on the Tel-Aviv-bound carriageway, with an average daily value of 75 kph, in both directions.
+In Section 2, the representative levels of the transit speeds in 2020 were: between the interchanges, between 95–105 kph on the Jerusalem-bound carriageway, and between 70–100 kph on the Tel-Aviv-bound carriageway, with an average daily value of 100 kph and 80 kph, respectively; adjacent to the interchanges – between 70–80 kph on the Jerusalem-bound carriageway, and between 60–100 kph on the Tel-Aviv-bound carriageway, with an average daily value of 75 kph, in both directions.

 Evaluation of the average speed within the representative speed ranges of the sub-sections during 2020 leads to an estimate of 88 kph.
 Similarly, calculation of the average representative speed at all times of the day provides a value close to 90 kph.
 Consequently, it emerges that the average speed level when transiting the redesigned road sections is close to the permitted speed levels prescribed for the as-built cross-section; therefore, there is no need to change the permitted speed limit defined for the new road layout.

 Table 7 depicts concentrated data on traffic volumes and accident figures in the redesigned road sections in the two-year monitoring period compared with previous years.
-The findings pointed to an increase of 17%, on average, in the traffic volumes two years after the redesigned road sections became operational, with representative traffic volumes of: 100,000 vehicles per day, in the “before” period, and 116,000 vehicles per day, in the "after” period.
+The findings pointed to an average increase of 17% in the traffic volumes two years after the redesigned road sections became operational, with representative traffic volumes of: 100,000 vehicles per day, in the “before” period, and 116,000 vehicles per day, in the "after” period.

 As far as the occurrence of road traffic accidents is concerned, the following findings relate to the period in which the redesigned road sections became operational compared with the period beforehand: the annual average of the total number of road accidents with casualties was no different, while the percentage of severe road traffic accidents declined (p<0.05).
 Moreover, during the period after the redesigned road layout became operational more nighttime road traffic accidents were observed (p<0.05), and no significant changes occurred in the breakdown of accident categories.
 Examination of the rate of road traffic accidents in relation to exposure points to a (non-significant) decline in the period after the redesigned road layout became operational compared with previous years.
 An additional check of the changes in road traffic accidents occurring in the redesigned road sections compared with the control group did not reveal any significant changes.
 In total, during the second evaluation period too, no decline in the level of safety was observed in the redesigned road sections compared with the years prior to this.